 Wu De (Martial Virtue) is the first lesson.
-These are the 4 words to develop Taiji Gong Fu: Diligence, Perseverance, Respect, Sincerity.
+These are the 4 words to develop Taiji Kung Fu: Diligence, Perseverance, Respect, Sincerity.

 More about Yang Family here.

 About Yang Family Taijiquan (T’ai Chi Chuan)

 Tai Chi salute and motto: diligence, perseverance, respect, sincerity are ingredients for Tai chi kung fu.

 Diligence– Hard work and effort is prerequisite for skilled development.
 Daily practice on a regular basic will ultimately be rewarded by beneficial results.

 Perseverance-It is important that a long and enduring sense of purpose be cultivated.
 A sense of purpose combined with regular daily practice will serve to achieve that purpose.

 Respect- Respect for your master, teacher, and fellow man is paramount.
 Deal with others in taking consideration their backgrounds and in the light of their expectations.
 Mutual respect serves to enhance a sense of community and solidarity in a society where individuals treat each other with respect.

 Sincerity- Sincerity in attitude or motivation is a prerequisite for learning Taijiquan.
 In order to achieve, a genuine resolve to pursue your goal must exist.
 Deal with others sincerely if you want them to reciprocate.
 Maintain sincerity in the fore of your dealing with others and you will achieve a smooth flow in relationships.